rikulo/rikulo-docs/stream/Request_and_Response/WebSocket_Handling.md

 ##Client-side Example

 If you implement the client in Dart, you can use [WebSocket](dart:html) to establish the connection.

-> Notice that [WebSocket](dart:html) used at the client is under `dart:html` library, while [WebSocket](dart:io) used at the server is under `dart:io` library.

-For demonstration purpose, we implement the client in JavaScript:
+However, for demonstration purpose, we implement the client in JavaScript here:

     <script type="text/javascript">
     var ws, mimeType;